-Evaluation of materials and techniques in teaching children arithmetic, with emphasis on the organization of subject matter, activities involved in arithmetic, and diagnosis and remedial instruction.
+Evaluate materials and techniques in teaching children arithmetic, with emphasis on the organization of subject matter, activities involved in arithmetic, and diagnosis and remedial instruction.
 Computer software designed for mathematics instruction will be applied and evaluated.
 Includes a field experience component.
-Prerequisites: Acceptance into the Teacher Education Program, MATH 2213, MATH 2223 and EDUC 3213.
+Prerequisites: Acceptance into the Teacher Education Program, MATH 2213,.
+Course Rotation: Fall.